awslabs/amazon-dynamodb-tools/reco/README.md

 3. You create a database so that Athena can query the CUR data by using the CloudFormation template provided when you create the CUR report
 4. Once you're ready to get a recommendation, you issue the provided Athena query.
 5. Next, you download the results in CSV format to your machine
-6. Finally you clone and run the reco tool, pointing it at the CSV file you received from Athena!
+6. Finally you download and run the reco tool, pointing it at the CSV file you received from Athena!
 This generates a recommendation.

 ![Reserved Capacity Diagram](static/Reserved%20Capacity-Page-1.png)